-Defined Metering Point means the physical location at which the overall accuracy requirement as stated in this Code of Practice are to be met.
-The Defined Metering Points are identified in Appendix A and relate to Boundary Points and System Connection Points.
+Defined Metering Point means the physical location at which the overall accuracy requirements as stated in this Code of Practice are to be met.
+The Defined Metering Points are identified in Appendix A.

 3.12 Demand Period ‡

 Demand Period means the period over which Active Energy, Reactive Energy or Apparent Energy are integrated to produce Demand Values.
 For Settlement purposes, each Demand Period shall be of 30 minutes duration, one of which shall finish at 24:00 hours.